 This is providing leadership within Active Transport and across their stakeholders with radical clarity.
 “We have greater visibility and transparency of the work than ever before.”

-By partnering with Elabor8, Active Transport was able to implement SAFe® with the level of organisational buy-in and support, and willingness from the immediate team, required to make it a success—an outcome that simply would not have been possible otherwise.
+By partnering with Elabor8, Active Transport was able to implement SAFe® with the level of organisational buy-in, support, and willingness from the immediate team, required to make it a success—an outcome that simply would not have been possible otherwise.

 The teams continue to grow and deepen their agile practices, instituting a scrum of scrums to help coordinate.
 Planning together has shown them that their work is highly interrelated, and they see their next steps as adopting more advanced SAFe practices such as Participatory Budgeting, as well as further evolving the Continuous Delivery Pipeline.